GitHub pull requests have been the central part of my teams' workflows for more than 10 years.

 I push the feature to a remote branch:

-I open a pull request from the command line with the GitHub CLI:
+I open a pull request from the command line via GitHub CLI:

 gh pr create --web

-This opens a new pull request form in a web browser, I make adjustments to the pull request title and description and open it.
+This opens a new pull request form in a web browser.
+I edit the pull request title and description and open it.

 A teammate clicks the link in the Slack channel.
 The teammate comments in-line on the code, offers feedback, and approves it.